Quantumness certification via non-demolition measurements: Quantum non-demolition measurement

-To better introduce the QNDM scheme, it is preferable to step back for the moment from the specific application discussed in the above section and consider a more general framework~\cite{solinas2024}.
-Below, we will show how these concepts directly apply to the measurement of the variation of internal energy.
+To introduce the QNDM scheme, it is preferable to step back from a specific application and consider a more general framework~\cite{solinas2024}.
+Subsequently, we will show how this framework applies to the measurement of the internal energy variation.

-Let us thus suppose we have a quantum system evolving under a unitary transformation in a time interval $0 \leq t \leq \Time$.
+Let us thus suppose we have a quantum system evolving under a unitary transformation in a time interval $t_0 \leq t \leq \Time$.
 At times $t_0\leq t_1 = \Time$, we measure a generic observable $\hat{A}$ (Hermitian operator).
 In order to realize QNDM, we consider an auxiliary quantum detector to store the desired information in the phase of the detector's state, which is eventually measured.
-This scheme allows us to preserve the quantum coherence in the initial density operator of the system, and obtain the quantum correlation function of observables measured at multiple times, without the result being perturbed by the interaction with the detector~\cite{solinas2015fulldistribution, solinas2016probing,solinasPRA2017,solinas2021,solinas2022}.
+This scheme allows us to preserve the quantum coherence in the initial density operator of the system, and derive the quantum correlation function of observables measured at multiple times, without the result being perturbed by the interaction with the detector~\cite{solinas2015fulldistribution, solinas2016probing,solinasPRA2017,solinas2021,solinas2022}.

 Ideally, the sequential non-demolition measurements assume fast system-detector couplings so that, during the interaction with the detector, the system dynamics can be considered frozen.
 The main point in the QNDM approach is to choose a proper system-detector coupling.
 If we want to measure the observable $\hat{A}$ we need to implement the unitary transformations $\hat{u}_k = \exp\{ i (\lambda_k/2) \hat{A} \otimes \hat{p} \}$ at any time $t_k$ with $k=0,1$~\cite{solinas2013work,solinas2015fulldistribution,solinas2016probing}.
 Here, $\lambda$ is an effective coupling, and $\hat{p}$ is an operator acting on the detector's degrees of freedom.
 The unitary transformations $\hat{u}_k$ are taken in order to not induce any transition in the system state with respect to the basis that spectrally decomposes $\hat{A}$, whose statistics are thus preserved.
-Hence, the effect of the system-detector coupling is to make a phase accumulate in the detector state between the eigenstates $\hat{p}$ of $\hat{A}$.
+Hence, the effect of the system-detector coupling is to make a phase accumulate in the detector's state between the eigenstates $\hat{p}$ of $\hat{A}$.